 The primary purpose of this committee is to guide the student while conducting original research for a dissertation.
 Therefore, faculty members who are knowledgeable about dimensions of the student's research should be selected to serve on this committee.
-In addition to at least three faculty members from the University of Arkansas, a student may select an external member from a non-University of Arkansas (Fayetteville) institution to serve on his/her committee.
+In addition to at least three faculty members from the University of Arkansas, a student may select an external member from a non-University of Arkansas (Fayetteville) institution to serve on his/her committee provided the member is approved by the university for faculty status of adjunct on our campus.
 This fourth person, although not required, may add particular expertise in some dimension that is not reflected by other members of the committee.
 An example would be an expert who is very familiar with some subject matter treated by the student in his/her dissertation.
 All faculty who are providing major dissertation advising (significant substantive input) will normally be included on the dissertation committee.